top of page

 Fairmont Kea-Lani*

 The biggest point of difference for the Fairmont Kea-Lani, an all-suite resort, is room size.
 At 860 square feet for their basic room, you get the biggest room on Maui and you can often get it at a nice price.
 The Fairmont is one of the only resorts that allows 5 people (2 adults and 3 kids) in their basic room.
 But the Fairmont offers far more than just a big room!
-With 22 acres of wide-open spaces and lush tropical gardens, this resort affords plenty of room for everyone to play, rejuvenate, connect and unwind.
+With 22 acres of wide-open spaces and lush tropical gardens, this resort affords plenty of room for everyone to play, rejuvenate, connect, and unwind.
 To bring to life this idea of wide-open spaces, the Fairmont has 450 suites/villas on 22 acres while the Westin Maui Resort & Spa in Ka’anapali (where we stayed the second half of our trip) has 759 rooms on 11 acres – the Fairmont has almost half of the number of rooms in double the space.
-The spaciousness of the grounds, the rooms, and the beach at the Fairmont definitely contributed to a sense of peace and relaxation.
+The spaciousness of the grounds, the rooms, and the beach at the Fairmont contributed to a sense of peace and relaxation.

 Larger families can all stay together in spacious 2 and 3BR villas with full kitchens, laundry, private plunge pool, and large furnished lanai with grill.
 The oceanfront villas are just steps from the beach and have a beautiful lawn for play and congregation.
 However, while the regular suites can be affordable, the villas are pricey.